-- 13.8.1 Purpose.
-The purpose of this section is to establish minimum standards for recreational vehicle parks. - 13.8.2 Procedures and standards. - (a) Commission Site Plan Approval required.
+13.8.1 Purpose.
+The purpose of this section is to establish minimum standards for recreational vehicle parks.

+- (a) Commission Site Plan Approval required.
 All recreational vehicle parks are subject to the standards contained in this section and will be required to obtain Site Plan Approval prior to being granted a building permit. - (b) Where permitted.
 Except as provided in Section 2.3.26.3(e) and Section 2.3.31.3(a), recreational vehicle parks are permitted as follows: - 1.
+High Density

-High Density - 2.
-RV-1, B-4, M-1 and M-2 by right. - 3.
-B-3 by Commission Site Plan approval. - 4.
-Low Density - 5.
-RV-1, RV-2, B-4, M-1 and M-2 by right. - 6.
-B-2, B-3, OR, RR, RA, and CR by Commission Site Plan approval. - (c) Occupancy.
+RV-1, B-4, M-1 and M-2 by right.
+B-3 by Commission Site Plan approval.

+2. Low Density

+RV-1, RV-2, B-4, M-1 and M-2 by right.
+B-2, B-3, OR, RR, RA, and CR by Commission Site Plan approval.

+- (c) Occupancy.
 A recreational vehicle shall not be occupied as a living quarter unless it is located in a recreational vehicle park as herein provided or as provided in Sections 12.2.2 or 13.1.3.
 Except as otherwise provided in this subsection, no recreational vehicle shall be used as a dwelling.
 Occupancy, as contemplated in Section 22.1 of this Ordinance, extending beyond 4 months in any 12-month period shall be considered permanent occupancy. - (d) Storage and parking.
-Recreational vehicles may be parked or stored in residential districts as provided in Section 15.3.9: Storage and parking of trailers and commercial vehicles.

-- (e) Maximum density. - 1.
+Recreational vehicles may be parked or stored in residential districts as provided in Section 15.3.9: Storage and parking of trailers and commercial vehicles.. - (e) Maximum density. - 1.
 High Density: 15 campsites per acre where sanitary sewer is provided. - 2.
 Low Density: 6 campsites per acre where sanitary sewer is not provided. - (f) Land area.
 The minimum land area of a recreational vehicle park shall be three (3) acres. - (g) Use.
-Use of spaces in recreational vehicle parks is limited to recreational vehicles. - (h) Water and sewer facilities. - 1.
+Use of spaces in recreational vehicle parks is limited to recreational vehicles.

+- (h) Water and sewer facilities. - 1.
 Water.
 Each recreational vehicle park shall be served with a public/private water supply system capable of providing domestic water use and fire protection. - Sewer.
+Each recreational vehicle park shall be served with sanitary sewer facilities meeting all requirements of the Baldwin County Health Department.

+(i) Setbacks.

-Each recreational vehicle park shall be served with sanitary sewer facilities meeting all requirements of the Baldwin County Health Department. - (i) Setbacks. - 1.
-A minimum thirty-foot building setback shall be required from any exterior property line, development phase boundary line, or jurisdictional wetland.
+- A minimum thirty-foot building setback shall be required from any exterior property line, development phase boundary line, or jurisdictional wetland.
 No recreational vehicle sites, buildings, or other non-stormwater structures shall be constructed within the required thirty-foot setback. - 2.
 Structures constructed or located on recreational vehicle parks and campground sites / units must be separated from each other by at least ten (10) feet. - 3.
-Refer to Section 5.4 (h) of the Subdivision Regulations for Highway Construction Setback requirements. - (j) Access. - Recreational Vehicle parks and campgrounds shall have direct access to a paved County, City, State or Federal highway or roadway that has a minimum width (edge-of-pavement to edge-of-pavement) of twenty-four (24) feet within 300 feet of the recreation vehicle park entrance, in each direction.
+Refer to Section 5.4 (h) of the Subdivision Regulations for Highway Construction Setback requirements.

+(i) Access.